1958–59 Port Vale F.C. season

 The 1958–59 season was Port Vale's 47th season of football in the English Football League and their first season in the newly created Fourth Division following their relegation from the Third Division South.
 Under manager Norman Low, Vale stormed to the Fourth Division championship, amassing 64 points, finishing four clear of Coventry City, and scoring a club-record 110 league goals across 46 matches.

 A potent forward line — with Stan Steele, Jack Wilkinson, Graham Barnett, Harry Poole, and John Cunliffe all reaching double figures — drove the attack and provided consistent goal returns.
 In the FA Cup, Vale were surprisingly eliminated in the First Round, with a narrow defeat at Torquay United denying further progress.
 At home, Vale Park saw an average attendance of 12,757, dropping to a low of 8,851 against Chester on 21 February 1959 and a high of 20,916 against Coventry City on 4 April 1959 — reflecting solid support for a dominant campaign despite an early cup exit.

 Several landmark achievements defined the season; notably, Vale endured a rough start with just two points from their first five home games, before turning Vale Park into a fortress.
 A mid‑season unbeaten run of twelve league games, capped by an emphatic 8–0 Boxing Day victory over Gateshead, underlined their attacking might.
 Manager Norman Low reinforced the squad with astute signings such as Brian Jackson, Roy Pritchard, Peter Hall, and debutants Ken Hancock and Graham Barnett, whose contributions proved decisive.
 Veteran stalwart Roy Sproson also returned to defensive duties, anchoring a side filled with goals and cohesion.

-Overall, the campaign represented a spectacular turnaround for Port Vale.
-From relegation disappointment came a remarkable resurgence: a division title, record goalscoring, a cluster of impressive forward performances, and a clear message that Vale were intent on climbing back up the league pyramid.
+For Port vale, the overall campaign, represented goalscoring, a division title, record, forward performances, which made them back into the league pyramid.